-Lifetime deals can really help your business grow and help get your name in the industry, but what you need to remember is that lifetime deals are not a leading source of funding and, if done poorly, cause more issues than they solve.
+Lifetime deals can really help your business grow and help get your name in the industry, but what you need to remember is that to run a lifetime deal, it is not a leading source of funding and, if done poorly, cause more issues than they solve.

 Our Experience Running a Lifetime Deal